VertigoRay/LTEC5240.ray.pillers.us/_posts/2019-05-24-shapes-and-colors.md

 When the card deck runs out, the discard pile is shuffled and becomes the card deck.
 Players cannot keep more than 5 secret cards in their hand.
 Additional secret cards must be used as they are drawn.
-Secret cards can be used at anytime before a player lands on “END”.
+Secret cards can be used at any time before a player lands on “END”.
 The moment a player lands on end, the game is over.
 Only one player can occupy a tile at a time.
 If a second player lands on a tile, the first player is sent back to the “GO” tile.

 # Scoring

-There is not score.
+There is no score.
 Only win and lose.

 # Winning